 There is literally an entire science behind cutting weight for fights.
 Cutting weight is arguably just as important as your actual skill for winning a fight.
 If you can cut a lot of weight and still maintain your strength and endurance, you might just end up MUCH stronger than your opponent which could translate into a big real-world advantage in the fight.
 But if you fail to cut weight properly, your fight could be a disaster with you having no cardio and little strength.

 Weighing in the day before a fight is a separate topic that has a number of effective methods that can be used.
-The goal with this article is to give a weight cutting method that is easy, simple, and not too taxing on your body.
-Other weight cutting methods such as extreme calorie deficits, marathon saunas and sweatsuit sessons are not going to be covered in this article.
+The goal of this article is to give a weight cutting method that is easy, simple, and not too taxing on your body.
+Other weight cutting methods such as extreme calorie deficits, marathon saunas, and sweatsuit sessions are not going to be covered in this article.